 The Issue

-Latest WHO/UNICEF data show that there are major global gaps in water, sanitation and hygiene (WASH) services in health care facilities: half of health care facilities do not have basic hand hygiene services; one in five facilities have no water services, and one in ten have no sanitation services.
+Latest WHO/UNICEF data show that there are major global gaps in water, sanitation and hygiene (WASH) services in health care facilities.

 3.85 billion people use facilities that lack basic hand hygiene services